robohouse-delft/abbegm-rs/README.md

 ## Re-generating protobuf messages.

 The Rust code for the protobuf messages are generated using [`prost`](https://crates.io/crates/prost).
+Normal users do not need to worry about this, but during development it may be necessary to re-generate the messages.
-To re-generate the messages, run the following command:
+To do so, run the following command:

 ```sh
 cargo run --features generate-rust --bin generate-rust